What is so different about a Baavet to other wool duvets on the market?

 Is a Baavet Tumble dryable?

 Some wool duvets are sold as tumble dryable.
-We believe that no pure wool can be subjected to tumble drier heat and tumbling action because the wool will shrink and felt unless the wool has been treated in some way.
-The normal way is to subject the wool to a chlorinating, scorching, process that kills the wool smell and stops the wool felting to do this the process strips the wool strands of its cuticles.
+No pure wool duvet can be subjected to tumble drier heat and tumbling action because the wool will shrink and felt unless the wool has been treated in some way.
+The normal way to treat wool so that it is tumble dryable is to subject the wool to a chlorinating, scorching, process that kills the wool smell and stops the wool felting.
+To do this the process strips the wool strands of its cuticles by soaking the wool in acid, once the wool is stripped it then goes into an alkaline solution to neutralise the acid.
 It's these cuticles that will cause felting but its these cuticles that trap air which is the key to heat transfer and thermal qualities.
 The cuticles also act as a barrier to the dust mite, the microscopic cuticles make the wool rough and spiky and they don't like it!
 Add to that Lanolin and you have a dust mite free product.

 We don't treat the wool in any way other than to wash it commercially to remove the greasy lanolin.
 This means that sometimes there maybe a slight wool smell (it's the lanolin that smells by the way) but in time and with airing that will always go.
 Remember it's also the lanolin that dust mites hate so a little left in the wool helps.